sureshpandiyan1/instagram-scraper-it/README.md

 # Intro

-The instagram-scraper can collect information related to the things like post date, images, etc.
+The instagram-scraper-it can collect information related to the things like post date, images, etc.
  It's written code in python that will run faster without delay of the start trouble.
 There's no need to use your login id and password

 <a href="https://www.buymeacoffee.com/sureshpandiyan" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

-## What you need to run instagram-scraper:
+## What you need to run instagram-scraper-it:
     - get your session id on your Instagram & logout
-    - Instagram-scraper will ask you to enter the session ID for work :)
+    - Instagram-scraper-it will ask you to enter the session ID for work :)

 ## About Session ID activity:
 - it will stay for more than 5 days for active use,